Learning To Sample From Diffusion Models Via Inverse Reinforcement Learning: Conclusion

 \section{Conclusion}

 We introduced an inference-time framework for adapting diffusion sampling by optimizing sampling policies via inverse reinforcement learning, without retraining the denoiser or learning explicit rewards.
 By matching expert state occupancy measures through $f$-divergence minimization, the method provides an interpretable way to control sampling behavior.
 Experiments on CIFAR-10, FFHQ, and ImageNet indicate improved cost--quality trade-offs across multiple sampling strategies.

-While our framework provides a flexible and effective approach for improving diffusion sampling, it currently has some limitations.
-First, our experiments show sensitivity to initialization, as poorly initialized policies can converge to suboptimal local minima, highlighting the need for better heuristics or pretraining.
-Second, performance depends strongly on the design of the discrete action space, with poorly chosen actions degrading sampling quality.
-Exploring continuous action spaces may alleviate this issue for some strategies and is left for future work.
+From a practical standpoint, the framework replaces costly hyperparameter grid searches with a single amortized training run.
+On ImageNet-64, this reduces the computational budget from up to 1437 EFLOPs (3-hyperparameter grid search, $8^3$ trials) to 161 EFLOPs, while adding only 16\% overhead at inference time.
+This makes systematic sampling optimization feasible even for large-scale models where per-trial evaluation costs are prohibitive.